gigasquid/gigasquid.github.io/source/_posts/2017-10-22-embedded-interop-between-clojure-r-and-python-with-graalvm.markdown

 ### Footnotes

 If you are interested in playing with the code.
 I have a github repo here [graal-test](https://github.com/gigasquid/graal-test).
-If you are interested in watching a video, I really liked [this one](https://www.youtube.com/watch?v=TQMKPRc6cbE)
+If you are interested in watching a video, I really liked [this one](https://www.youtube.com/watch?v=TQMKPRc6cbE).
+There are also some really nice examples of running in polyglot mode with R and Java and JS here [https://github.com/graalvm/examples](https://github.com/graalvm/examples).